Solo Female Traveling in Thailand, is it safe?

 By Eli

-I totally recommend Thailand for solo female travelers, as long as you use common sense and follow some simple rules you will have an amazing time in Thailand!
+I absolutely recommend Thailand for solo female travelers.
+As long as you use common sense, stay mindful, and follow a few simple safety tips, you’re bound to have an amazing time here.

 1. Know your limits when consuming alcohol